pangkahhwee/Data-Science/Prediction (Classification)/README.md

 1. **Problem Definition:** What factors influenced survival in a disaster?
 By analyzing passenger data, we are able to identify specific groups that had a higher likelihood of survival.
 2. **Data Gathering:** I got the dataset from a website.
 3. **Data Preparation:** I cleaned the dataset by remove the duplicates and blanks or outliers.
 4. **EDA (Exploratory Data Analysis):** If poor quality data is fed into a system, the results will be equally poor.
 That is why it is important to apply descriptive and visual statistics to uncover patterns, relationships and comparisons within the dataset.
-At this stage, I will examine the data to ensure it was clear, consistent and meaningful.
+At this stage, I will examine the data to ensure whether it is clear, consistent and meaningful.
-5. **Data Modeling:** It is important to know when to select a model.
-If we choose the wrong model for a particular use case, all other steps become pointless.
+5. **Data Modeling:** Choosing the right model is critical.
+If an inappropriate model is selected for a given use case, the effectiveness of all subsequent steps is compromised.
-6. **Validate Model:** After training the model, I checked its performance and looked for any issues with overfitting or underfitting.
+6. **Validate Model:** I will evaluate its performance and assessed after training as whether it showed signs of overfitting or underfitting.
-7. **Optimize Model:** Using techniques like hyperparameter optimization, I worked on making the model better.
+7. **Optimize Model:** I improved the model by applying techniques such as hyperparameter optimization to enhance its performance.

 <a id="ch3"></a>
 # Step 1: Problem Definition
-The goal of this project is to predict the survival outcomes of passengers on the Titanic.
+The objective of this project is to predict the number of passengers on the Titanic survived when the disaster striked.

-**Project Summary from Kaggle:**
+**Project Summary**
-The sinking of the Titanic is one of the most famous maritime disasters in history.
-On April 15, 1912, the RMS Titanic sank after colliding with an iceberg.
-This was considered to be an unsinkable ship, but nonetheless it went down due to the accident.
-Unfortunately, there weren't enough lifeboats for everyone on the ship, resulting in the death of 1502 people out of 2224 passengers and crew.
+The Titanic disaster is one of the most well-known maritime tragedies in history.
+On April 15, 1912, the RMS Titanic sank after striking an iceberg.
+Although it was widely believed to be unsinkable, the ship was lost due to the collision.
+With insufficient lifeboats on board, 1,502 out of the 2,224 passengers and crew members lost their lives.

-Some groups of people seemed to be more likely to survive than others, although luck was involved.
-In this challenge, they want us to create a predictive model that can identify who is more likely to survive based on data about passengers (name, age, gender, social class, etc).
+Certain groups of passengers appeared to have a higher likelihood of survival than others, though luck also played a role.
+In this challenge, the objective is to develop a predictive model that determines an individual’s probability of survival based on passenger data such as name, age, gender, social class and other relevant attributes.

 <a id="ch4"></a>
 # Step 2: Data Gathering

-The dataset can be found on Kaggle's main page for this project: [Kaggle's Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/data)
+The dataset can be found here: [Titanic: Exploratory Data Analysis with Python Pandas]()

 <a id="ch5"></a>
 # Step 3: Data Preperation